Symmetry, Thermodynamics and Topology in Active Matter: Chiral active matter

-Arguably the most far-reaching implications of ``wet'' chiral active hydrodynamics is for developmental biology.
-Much progress has been made, and yet many open questions remain, on how chiral active hydrodynamics leads to macroscopic left-right symmetry breaking in the development of a multicellular organism \cite{naganathan2014active,pimpale2020cell}.
 A dramatic example of chiral organization in biology is provided by recent experiments on dense collections of starfish embryos at an interface \cite{tan2021development}.
 Over the course of their natural development, thousands of swimming embryos come together to form living chiral crystal (LCC) structures that persist for many hours (see Fig.~\ref{fig:LLC}).
 The self-assembly, dynamics, and dissolution of these LCCs are controlled entirely by the embryos’ internal developmental program.
 Starfish embryos are inherently chiral, as they spin about their animal pole axis in a handed manner.
 When self-organized into a cluster, a fraction of each embryo’s torque is transferred to the whole crystal, resulting in a global cluster rotation.
 Perhaps more importantly, the chiral spinning motions also lead to transverse interactions and torque exchanges between embryo pairs.
-Because of the non-reciprocal nature of these interactions LCCs can support self-sustained chiral waves and shear cycles, similar to those recently predicted in odd elastic materials.
+Because of the nonreciprocal nature of these interactions LCCs can support self-sustained chiral waves and shear cycles, similar to those recently predicted in odd elastic materials, \nf{providing evidence for the importance of nonreciprocality in multi-organismal living matter.
+Since many multicellular systems naturally break time-reversal and chiral symmetries in a manner similar to the starfish embryo system, this work can open up an exciting avenue in search of odd properties in biophysical systems.}

-Odd elasticity \cite{scheibner2020odd} is an especially dramatic manifestation of the combined effects of chirality and activity.
-Linear elasticity theory relates stress $\sigma_{ij}$ to strain $U_{mn}$: $\sigma_{ab} = C_{abcd} U_{cd}$.
-For a system at equilibrium this relation emerges from an elastic free energy $(1/2)C_{abcd} U_{ab} U_{cd}$, so the elastic tensor $C_{abcd}$ is symmetric under $ab \leftrightarrow cd$.
-For an active solid, the absence of an energy function releases $C_{abcd}$ from the above symmetry requirement.
-For an active 2D isotropic elastic medium with conserved angular momentum the elastic tensor acquires a piece proportional to $\epsilon_{im} \delta_{jn} + \epsilon_{in} \delta_{jm} + \epsilon_{jm} \delta_{in} + \epsilon_{jn} \delta_{im}$, linear in the antisymmetric tensor $\epsilon_{ij}$ and thus clearly permitted only for a \textit{chiral} active system.
-This term is shown to govern the work that can be extracted from the active solid in quasistatic cycles.
-Among the consequences is propagating modes in the nominally inertia-free regime.
+\paragraph{\mcm{Translational order, bulk versus boundary and dimenionality.}} Odd elasticity \mcm{of active \emph{solids}}~\cite{scheibner2020odd} is an especially dramatic manifestation of the combined effects of chirality and activity. \SR{A linear elastic tensor $C_{abcd}$ relates stress to strain: $\sigma_{ab} = C_{abcd} U_{cd}$, but the absence of an energy function liberates $C_{abcd}$ from the constraint of symmetry under $ab \leftrightarrow cd$}. \SR{Among the consequences are work extraction from the active solid in quasistatic cycles, and propagating} modes in the nominally inertia-free regime.